AmandaBirmingham/C-VIEW-Currents/README.md

           InstanceType: r5d.24xlarge
 ```

-To create a new cluster from the command line, run
+5. Create a new cluster from the command line by running `pcluster create-cluster` as shown below
+   1. If you experience an error referencing Node.js, you may need to once again
+   run `source ~/.nvm/nvm.sh` to ensure it is accessible from your shell.
+   2. The cluster creation progress can be monitored from the `CloudFormation`->`Stacks` section of the AWS Console.

 ```
 pcluster create-cluster \